Rousey's 'Our Fight' might be best book on WWE's machinations yet (2024)

 • “Before joining WWE, I had understood it was a business, but I had been under the impression it was run more like a multibillion-dollar sports franchise or major entertainment studio than like a two-bit circus run by a bunch of carneys.
 It’s fitting that the WWE prides itself on its social media presence and one billion combined followers because its elite, big budget organizational image is about as real as an Instagram filter.” (p158)

 • “The official rationale WWE gives for requiring everyone to be on hand for every event is that injuries can occur and having all talent there makes it possible to swap someone in if necessary.
-The truth is WWE wants everyone there because they don’t have a f*cking clue what they are actually doing until the last minute.
+The truth is WWE wants everyone there because they don’t have a fucking clue what they are actually doing until the last minute.

 “There were never actually plans, just changes in plans.
 I was aware WWE was scripted but could have never imagined that those scripts—in some cases full monologues—would be delivered on the day of taping, only to be replaced three or four times over the course of a few hours, single word changes highlighted yellow in an ongoing series of completely unnecessary tweaks that ‘Vince wants.’
 If you deviated from a hastily changed word or two, you’d hear about it later.”